 Since then, her creative intention has been clarified: “To respond faithfully to the inner compulsion to write songs that pinpoint the truth and beauty of human experience and invite moments of communion, affirmation and empathy.”

-Recently, the vast majority have fallen into rich themes surrounding the lives of people on the raw edges of existence.
-Each lasting several years, these themes become areas for detailed thought, study and research, sparked by real stories, resulting in evocative and poignant tales.
-Following the acoustic sounds of Just Like He Said (2007), her more electric, grungy, 2013 release, Dig, focused on women and children in conflict zones, suffering in lesser reported corners of our world.
-Taking real events and accounts and extrapolating these into fully formed narratives, she attempts to place the listener inside the situation and present them face to face with the danger, freedom, longing and defiance that her protagonists experienced.
+Recently, the vast majority of her songs have fallen into rich themes surrounding the lives of people on the raw edges of existence, real stories that have become areas for detailed thought and research and resulted in unexpected and poignant tales.
+Following the acoustic sounds of Just Like He Said (2007), her exuberant and visceral 2013 release, Dig, focused on women and children suffering on the raw edges of conflict zones and lesser reported corners of the world.
+By taking real events and accounts and extrapolating these into fully formed narratives, she placed the listener inside the story and presented them face to face with the freedom, longing, danger and defiance that her protagonists experienced.
 The result- a work that speaks of the tenacity of human dignity and the indomitable courage of women in the face of violence.

 Rachael's 2019 release, Leaving Light, turned her attention to those living in confinement, particularly the day-to-day realities of Death Row inmates in the USA.
 After replying to an advert from an organisation which facilitated communication with prisoners, she started a pen friendship with one at Ely State Prison, Nevada.
 It was the development of this friendship, and the inspiration she found in the connections discovered, that compelled her to write a series of songs examining questions and ideas of longing, memory, and the power and potential of mercy.
 Inspiration came too from literature, including: The House of the Dead (Fyodor Dostoevsky), Poems from Prison (Etheridge Knight), and Just Mercy (Bryan Stevenson).